 May 2, 1936 ~ Arnold George Dorsey, commonly known as traditional pop, schlager, easy listening singer Engelbert Humperdinck, born in Madras, British India ~ Regarded as one of the finest middle-of-the-road balladeers, selling over 140 million records over the course of his career.
 Draws from schlagers, traditional pop and easy listening enjoying his biggest successes in the 1960s and 1970s.
 Best known for songs such as Release Me, The Last Waltz, After The Lovin' and This Moment In Time

-May 2, 1934 ~ Singer, songwriter, author Olle Adolphson born in Stockholm, Sweden ~ Alongside Birger Sjöberg, Evert Taube, and Cornelis Vreeswijk considered one of the greatest Swedish songwriter of the 20th century.
+May 2, 1934 ~ Singer, songwriter, author Olle Adolphson born in Stockholm, Sweden ~ Alongside Birger Sjöberg, Evert Taube, and Cornelis Vreeswijk considered one of the greatest Swedish songwriters of the 20th century.
 Known for songs such as Gustaf Lindströms Visa, Okända Djur, Mitt Eget Land, Det Gåtfulla Folker, and Trubbel ~ Adolphson passed away in 2004

 May 2, 1933 ~ R&B, doo-wop singer Ernest Warren born ~ Member of the Spaniels, known for 1950s hits such as Baby It's You and Goodnight Sweetheart Goodnight, the latter later remaining popular to this day featured in several films including American Graffiti ~ Warren passed away in 2012

 May 2, 1931 ~ Richard Arnold Holmes, commonly known as jazz, hard bop, soul jazz organist Richard Groove Holmes, born in Camden, New Jersey, USA ~ Praised for his swinging style, supplemented by a harmonic and melodic edge.
-Recorded prolifically as leader or co-leader since the early-1960s, especially noted for the albums After Hours and Soul Message.
+Recorded prolifically as leader or co-leader since the early 1960s, especially noted for the albums After Hours and Soul Message.
 To mainstream audiences best known for his 1965 crossover hit Misty, originally penned and first recorded by Erroll Garner.
 An in-demand sideman and collaborator, Holmes has appeared on albums by Houston Person, Bumble Bee Slim, Les McCann, Gene Ammons (Groovin' With Jug), Gerald Wilson, Lou Rawls (Black And Blue), Earl Bostic, Jimmy Witherspoon, Eric Kloss (Love And All That Jazz), Dakota Staton, Elvin Jones, Jimmy McGriff, Willis Jackson, and Ry Cooder (Crossroads).
 Holmes passed away at age 60 of a heart attack after a battle with prostate cancer, shortly after performing his last concerts in a wheelchair at the Chicago Blues Festival, Chicago, Illinois ~ Holmes passed away in 1991

 May 2, 1929 ~ Fred Lincoln Wray Jr, commonly known as guitarist, songwriter Link Wray, born in Dunn, North Carolina, USA ~ Best known for the 1958 instrumental hit Rumble, one of the earliest songs using distorted feedback later commonly used in punk and hard rock ~ Wray passed away in 2005